-Figure 9 shows the block diagram of the design example.
 The 50 MHz RC oscillator is used as the main clock.
 It is used with a CCC to provide the 100 MHz reference clock to the HPMS.
-This 100 MHz clock is also used as main clock for the fabric blocks.
+The 100 MHz clock is also used as a main clock for the fabric blocks.
 The HPMS is configured to use the CoreResetP block to generate reset signals for all the blocks.
 The CoreSysServices IP is configured to use the AES system services.
 It sends a command to the system controller through COMM block in the HPMS.
 The fabric Sysservice state control logic initiates the AES system service and captures the AES data from CoreSysService.
-The fabric Sysservice state block sends the plaintext AES data that (in the example design) is basically a big-endian binary counter that keep increments the AES plaintext after every AES encryption operation.
+The fabric Sysservice state block sends the plaintext AES data that (in the example design) is basically a big-endian binary counter that increments the AES plaintext after every AES encryption operation.
 The incremented value is used as the input for the next encryption operation.
-The fabric Sysservice state block uses the most recent ciphertext AES data that was calculated as input for the decryption operation.
+The fabric Sysservice state block uses the most recent ciphertext AES data that is calculated as input for the decryption operation.
 The UART controller block is mainly used to display the AES output to HyperTerminal; it is not required for the AES operation.
 The APB data block captures the AES data values and converts the binary data to ASCII Hexa data to display in human readable format on the HyperTerminal.

 The CoreABC program controls initiating fabric state machine and displaying the data through the CoreUARTapb interface.